 Fortnite’s Android release circumvented the Google Play Store, with the beta version only available on an invite-basis.
 This did not stop it being downloaded 15-million times, with 23 million players within 21 days of its release in mid-August.
 It was released fully in October 2018, though it is still not available through the Google Play Store, with Epic CEO Tim Sweeney claiming the company wants to build a direct relationship with its customers.
 It’s also a way to avoid Google taking a 30% cut of revenue.

-Fortnite has also proved popular with the 22 million users of the Nintendo Switch, around 50% of whom have downloaded the game since its launch in June 2018.
-It is the most popular item in the Switch eShop.
+Fortnite has also proved popular with Nintendo Switch owners.
+In late 2018, it was reported that 50% of Switch owners had downloaded the game since its launch in June 2018.
+Accordingly, it sat at the top of the Switch download charts for some time.